srydell/archInstall/README.md

 initrd /initramfs-linux.img
 ```

 Save and close the file.
 We need to know our root partition.
 Mine is sda7.
-You can see all partition by typing "lblk".
+You can see all partition by typing `lsblk`.
 Add the root partition PARTUUID to the arch.conf file.
 This is easiest done by a shell command.

 ```shell
 $ echo "options root=PARTUUID=$(blkid -s PARTUUID -o value /dev/sda7) rw" >> /boot/loader/entries/arch.conf